oar-team/cigri/doc/documentation/doc_user.rst

 -------------------------------------------------------------------------------

-Cigri Tour
+|soft| Tour
 ==========

 General Presentation
 --------------------

-Cigri is a campaign management tool.
-It is design to run on top of multiple clusters each managed by a batch scheduler.
+|soft| is a campaign management tool.
+It is design to run on top of
+multiple clusters each managed by a batch scheduler.

 Campaigns